Holden: 1950s

 During the 1950s, Holden dominated the Australian car market.
 GM invested heavily in production capacity, which allowed the company to meet increased postwar demand for motor cars.
 Less expensive, four-cylinder cars did not offer Holdens the ability to deal with rugged rural areas.
 Holden 48–215 sedans were produced in parallel with the 50-2106 coupé utility from 1951; the latter was known colloquially as the "ute" and became ubiquitous in Australian rural areas as the workhorse of choice.
 Production of both the utility and sedan continued with minor changes until 1953, when they were replaced by the facelifted FJ model, introducing a third panel van body style.
 The FJ was the first major change to the Holden since its 1948 introduction.
 Over time, it gained iconic status and remains one of Australia's most recognisable automotive symbols.
 A new horizontally slatted grille dominated the front end of the FJ, which received various other trim and minor mechanical revisions.
 In 1954, Holden began exporting the FJ to New Zealand.
 Although little changed from the 48–215, marketing campaigns and price cuts kept FJ sales steady until a completely redesigned model was launched.
 At the 2005 Australian International Motor Show in Sydney, Holden paid homage to the FJ with the Efijy concept car.
 Commercial success underpinned the rise of Holden as a cultural icon, as the Holden car became synonymous with the 'Australian way of life', coming to symbolise the stability of post-war Australian capitalism.

 Holden's next model, the FE, launched in 1956, offered in a new station wagon body style dubbed "Station Sedan" in the company's sales literature.
 In the same year, Holden commenced exports to Malaya, Thailand, and North Borneo.
 Strong sales continued in Australia, and Holden achieved a market share of more than 50% in 1958 with the revised FC model.
 This was the first Holden to be tested on the new Lang Lang Proving Ground in Lang Lang, Victoria.
 In 1957, Holden's export markets grew to 17 countries, with new additions including Indonesia, Hong Kong, Singapore, Fiji, Sudan, the East Africa region, and South Africa.
-Indonesian market cars were assembled locally by P.T.
-Udatin.
-The opening of the Dandenong, Melbourne, production facility in 1956 brought further jobs; by 1959, Holden employed 19,000 workers country-wide.
+Indonesian market cars were assembled locally by P. T. Udatin.
+The opening of the Dandenong plant in 1956 brought further jobs; by 1959, Holden employed 19,000 workers country-wide.
 In 1959, complete knock-down assembly began in South Africa and Indonesia.